mkjuel25/Owntweet-Chatbot-with-Gemini-Api/Deepseek/Readme.txt

-Just the move file to root folder
+Ff you want to use deepseek api, Just the move file to root folder